 Something else you must do to help ensure effective call center management is to ensure your agents receive in-depth onboarding and training.
 Both activities are vital to helping your agents provide your clients with top-notch support.

-When it comes to onboarding, you must help your newly hired agents hit the ground running from day one.
+When it comes to onboarding, a call center manager must help newly hired agents hit the ground running from day one.
 You’ll want to ensure your team has a comprehensive onboarding program that will assist new hires with getting up to speed as quickly as possible.
-During onboarding, help them understand critical aspects of the job like your contact center software, playbooks, expectations, how they can get a hold of you, and general housekeeping standards.
+During onboarding, help them understand critical aspects of the job like your software, playbooks, expectations, how they can get a hold of you, and general housekeeping standards.

-As crucial as onboarding is, ongoing training is vital to any successful call center.
+As crucial as onboarding is to successful call centers, ongoing training is vital to any successful call center.
 This is because regular training allows you to inform your agents of the latest trends and updates within your organization and the industry, so they are always following best practices and are in the know on how they can best assist your customers.

 If you’re not motivating or engaging your agents regularly, you’re doing yourself and your organization a disservice.
-By doing both, your agents will perform better and feel more appreciated.
+By doing both, a call center agent will perform better and feel more appreciated.
 In turn, they’re more likely to provide your customers with better service and support.

 These days, contact center agents are not disposable drones who you can expect to handle an insane number of calls all day with no engagement from the call center’s management team.
 Instead, emerging trends in the industry have been around empowerment and improving the agent experience, creating a two-way street with management.

-Many call center managers were once agents themselves.
+Many call center managers were once call center agents themselves.
 In turn, these managers understand what their team faces daily.
-Managers can use this experience to help provide leadership and mentorship to their teams.
+These managers, equipped with firsthand experience and understanding of the day-to-day challenges faced by their team, are in a unique position to provide insightful leadership and mentorship.

-Call Center Metrics: Essential KPIs a Call Center Manager Should Know About
+Crucial Call Center Metrics: Essential KPIs Every Manager Must Know

-One of the best ways to become a great manager is to understand these essential key performance indicators (KPIs).
+One of the best ways to become a good call center manager is to understand these essential key performance indicators (KPIs) and call center metrics.
 Here, we’ll not only define each of these core KPIs, but we’ll also provide you with insights on how to use each of them to have a more successful contact center.